Henry Kissinger and the Vietnam War: Failure of talks

-Though Nixon had initially supported Kissinger against Thiệu, but two of his most influential advisers, namely his chief of staff, H.R.
-Haldeman and the Domestic Affairs Adviser John Ehrlichman urged him to reconsider, arguing that Kissinger had given away too much and Thiệu's objections had merit.
-As Thiệu sensed Nixon's changing mood, on 24 October 1972 he called a press conference to denounce the draft agreement as a betrayal and stated the Viet Cong "must be wiped out quickly and mercilessly".
-On 25 October 1972, Kissinger held a meeting with the journalist Max Frankel of the New York Times to predict a peace agreement would occur in the next few days unless either North Vietnam or South Vietnam committed “a supreme act of folly”.
+Though Nixon had initially supported Kissinger against Thiệu, two of his most influential advisers, namely his chief of staff, H.R.
+Haldeman and the Domestic Affairs Adviser John Ehrlichman, urged him to reconsider, arguing that Kissinger had given away too much and that Thiệu's objections had merit.
+As Thiệu sensed Nixon's changing mood, on 24 October 1972, he called a press conference to denounce the draft agreement as a betrayal and stated that the Viet Cong "must be wiped out quickly and mercilessly".
+On 25 October 1972, Kissinger held a meeting with the journalist Max Frankel of the New York Times to predict that a peace agreement would occur in the next few days unless either North Vietnam or South Vietnam committed "a supreme act of folly".

-On October 26, North Vietnam published the draft agreement and accused the United States of tying to "sabotage" it by backing Thiệu.
-On the same day, Kissinger who until then had never spoken to the media as National Security Adviser called a press conference at the White House to say: "We believe peace is at hand.
+On October 26, North Vietnam published the draft agreement and accused the United States of trying to "sabotage" it by backing Thiệu.
+On the same day, Kissinger, who until then had never spoken to the media as National Security Advisor, called a press conference at the White House to say: "We believe peace is at hand.
 We believe an agreement is within sight".
-Kissinger later admitted that this statement was a major mistake as it inflated hopes for peace while enraging Nixon who saw it as weakness.
-Nixon came very close to disavowing Kissinger as he declared the draft peace agreement had "differences that must be resolved".
-Taking up Thiệu's cause as his own, Nixon wanted 69 amendments to the draft peace agreement included in the final treaty and ordered Kissinger back to Paris to force Tho to accept them.
-Kissinger regarded Nixon's 69 amendments as "preposterous" as he knew Tho would never accept them.
-By this point, Kissinger's relations with Nixon were tense while Nixon's "German shepherds" Haldeman and Ehrlichman intrigued against him.
+Kissinger later admitted that this statement was a major mistake, as it inflated hopes for peace while enraging Nixon who saw it as weakness.
+Nixon came very close to disavowing Kissinger, as he declared the draft peace agreement had "differences that must be resolved".
+Taking up Thiệu's cause as his own, Nixon wanted 69 amendments to the draft peace agreement to be included in the final treaty and ordered Kissinger back to Paris to force Tho to accept them.
+Kissinger regarded Nixon's 69 amendments as "preposterous," as he knew Tho would never accept them.
+By this point, Kissinger's relations with Nixon were tense, while Nixon's "German shepherds" Haldeman and Ehrlichman intrigued against him.